Visual arts: Education and training

+Leading country in the development of the arts in Latin America, in 1875 created the National Society of the Stimulus of the Arts, founded by painters Eduardo Schiaffino, Eduardo Sívori, and other artists.
+Their guild was rechartered as the National Academy of Fine Arts in 1905 and, in 1923, on the initiative of painter and academic Ernesto de la Cárcova, as a department in the University of Buenos Aires, the Superior Art School of the Nation.
+Currently, the leading educational organization for the arts in the country is the UNA Universidad Nacional de las Artes.

 Drawing

 Drawing is a means of making an image, illustration or graphic using any of a wide variety of tools and techniques available online and offline.
 It generally involves making marks on a surface by applying pressure from a tool, or moving a tool across a surface using dry media such as graphite pencils, pen and ink, inked brushes, wax color pencils, crayons, charcoals, pastels, and markers.
 Digital tools, including pens, stylus, that simulate the effects of these are also used.
 The main techniques used in drawing are: line drawing, hatching, crosshatching, random hatching, shading, scribbling, stippling, and blending.
-An artist who excels in drawing is referred to as a draftsman or draughtsman.
+An artist who excels at drawing is referred to as a draftsman or draughtsman.

-Drawing and painting goes back tens of thousands of years.
-Art of the Upper Paleolithic includes figurative art beginning between about 40,000 to 35,000 years ago.
+Drawing and painting go back tens of thousands of years.

+Art of the Upper Paleolithic includes figurative art beginning at least 40,000 years ago.
 Non-figurative cave paintings consisting of hand stencils and simple geometric shapes are even older.
-Paleolithic cave representations of animals are found in areas such as Lascaux, France and Altamira, Spain in Europe, Maros, Sulawesi in Asia, and Gabarnmung, Australia.
+Paleolithic cave representations of animals are found in areas such as Lascaux, France, Altamira, Spain, Maros, Sulawesi in Asia, and Gabarnmung, Australia.

 In ancient Egypt, ink drawings on papyrus, often depicting people, were used as models for painting or sculpture.
-Drawings on Greek vases, initially geometric, later developed to the human form with black-figure pottery during the 7th century BC.
+Drawings on Greek vases, initially geometric, later developed into the human form with black-figure pottery during the 6th century BC.

-With paper becoming common in Europe by the 15th century, drawing was adopted by masters such as Sandro Botticelli, Raphael, Michelangelo, and Leonardo da Vinci who sometimes treated drawing as an art in its own right rather than a preparatory stage for painting or sculpture.
+With paper becoming more common in Europe by the 14th century, drawing was adopted by masters such as Sandro Botticelli, Raphael, Michelangelo, and Leonardo da Vinci, who sometimes treated drawing as an art in its own right, rather than a preparatory stage for painting or sculpture.

 Painting

 Painting taken literally is the practice of applying pigment suspended in a carrier (or medium) and a binding agent (a glue) to a surface (support) such as paper, canvas or a wall.
 However, when used in an artistic sense it means the use of this activity in combination with drawing, composition, or other aesthetic considerations in order to manifest the expressive and conceptual intention of the practitioner.
-Painting is also used to express spiritual motifs and ideas; sites of this kind of painting range from artwork depicting mythological figures on pottery to The Sistine Chapel to the human body itself.
+Painting is also used to express spiritual motifs and ideas; sites of this kind of painting range from artwork depicting mythological figures on pottery to The Sistine Chapel, to the human body itself.